5 Ways to Enjoy Your First Surf Trip When You Have Major Travel Anxiety

 Table of Contents

 1. Get the Right Equipment Ahead of Time

 For finding a proper wetsuit, you want one that fits, but you also want to prepare for the weather at your destination.
 In slightly cooler temperatures, go for the full-body suit that covers you from head to feet.
 In warmer environments, you can probably go with a shorter suit that leaves your forearms and the area below your knee exposed.
 If you are worried about the water being too cold, then choose the proper wetsuit thickness so you can focus on the surf and not the chill.

 Many travelers experience anxiety because they just don’t feel that they have everything that they need.
 However, fear of forgetting something can be quelled with good organization.
 Start with packing your suitcase.

 While packing, have a plan in mind for what you want to bring.
 Start a list a week in advance and put it on the refrigerator.
 Every time you think of something else you need to bring, add it to the list.

 Along with your suitcase, add all essentials into a carry-on, including electronics, chargers, and passports.
 One of the essentials in your carry-on should be your itinerary.
 If you are going to a new place, it is a great idea to know where you need to go and how to get there.
 Create a list of all hotels, restaurants, and surfing locations you want to visit along with the address, phone number, and directions.

-Conquer Your Fear of Flying
+3. Conquer Your Fear of Flying

 If you have anxiety with flying, the first step is understanding the facts about planes and how safe they really are, remembering that plane crashes are highly unlikely and that planes can even fly perfectly fine on only one engine.
 If you have a fear of flying, you might also decide to choose an aisle seat to avoid claustrophobia, watch something entertaining to keep your mind off of the flight, or talk with your doctor about medications that may help ease your anxiety.

 4. Stay Fit So You Can Keep Up

 Regardless of your skill level, everyone is out there to get along and have fun, so don’t worry about anyone looking down on you.

 5. Focus on Your General Anxiety